StealthBitOps/Labs/README.md

 ---

 ### ✅ Summary
 This room introduces the mindset, ethics, and methodology behind penetration testing.
-Learners gain a structured approach to ethical hacking, supported by real-world tools and frameworks, preparing them for deeper technical labs and certifications.

 ---